-The Master of Education Department seeks to prepare educators to become skilled school administrators, curriculum specialists, curriculum directors, and highly qualified classroom teachers for public and private schools.
+The Master of Education Department seeks to prepare educators to become curriculum specialists, curriculum directors, and highly qualified classroom teachers for public and private schools.
 Our graduate students experience small classes, highly qualified instructors, and opportunities to interact with peers in a Christian environment.
 Classes are flexibly scheduled to meet the needs of busy educators who are already active in the fields of private and public education.

 Master of Education

 All of the classes are now hybrid in nature which means that most of the class work is submitted electronically during the 8 week course.
 Because students are enrolled in only one 8 week course at a time, they have time to focus on just that course.
 The students are required to attend one Saturday face-to-face class for each class which provides students opportunities to interact with their peers, present projects, and participate in a variety of group activities which are an integral part of the master of education degree.

 The M.Ed. in Curriculum and Instruction degree is a 36-hour program composed of 18 core hours and 18 hours of specialized preparation.
 In addition, students must submit a professional portfolio that demonstrates their expertise as they relate to the development of Curriculum and Instruction.
 This program readies teachers for more skilled delivery of instruction, development of curriculum, instructional coaching of classroom teachers, and curriculum directorship at all levels, including district.

 |EDU 6302 Research in Education||EDU 6301 The Learning Process|

 |EDU 6303 Curriculum Design and Evaluation||EDU 6319 Curriculum & Instruction in Reading|

 |EDU 6304 The School and Multicultural American Society||EDU 6320 Development: Infant, Child, Adolscent|

 |EDU 6310 Instructional Leadership Development||EDU 6321 Current Trends in Math Instruction|